PsuAstro528/Spring2019-website-src/content/lessons/week1_day1.md

 - Textbooks
    + _Writing Scientific Software: A Guide to Good Style_
    + _ThinkJulia: How to Think like a Computer Scientist_
-   + _Introduction to High Performance Computing for Scientists and Engineers_
+   + _Introduction to High Performance Computing for Scientists and Engineers_ (optional)
 - Online PDFs
 - Online tutorials
 - Audio?

+Note:
+Ask students if they like the idea of an audio lesson prior to class.
 ___
 ### Class discussions
 - Let's learn from each other